ecamp/ecamp-site/src/data/pages/tos.en.md

 ---
-title: Terms of Use and Privacy Policy
+title: Terms of Service and Privacy Policy
 slug: tos
 ---

 Data protection is an important topic for us, and we process your data only in accordance with the legal regulations.
 In these terms of service, we describe how we handle data and which rights you possess in that process.

-## Acceptance of the terms of use
+## Acceptance of the Terms of Service
-By accessing and using this application, you agree to be bound by these Terms of Use.
-If you do not agree with the Terms of Use, you should not access _eCamp_ or use its content and features.
+By accessing and using this application, you agree to be bound by these Terms of Service.
+If you do not agree with the Terms of Service, you should not access _eCamp_ or use its content and features.

 ## Terms
 ### _ecamp3_, _eCamp_ and &ldquo;the application&rdquo;